CocoSungMin/CocoSungMin/README.md

 1. Visualization ( Direct Volume Rendering )
 2. Deep learning ( Medical image Segmentation )
 3. Mixed reality ( TBA )

+(2024.6 ~ )
+Hey guys, welcome to my git profile.
+Recently, I work with the medical Ai company called Radisen.
+My job is to develop AI model to predict, analyze, and process the medical data.
+Currently, me and my team hardly work on pathology and oncology to achieve new finding from cancer.
+Feel free to contact me!
+Thank you!

 <div align=center>